SystemsBiologyUniandes/PyEcoLib/README.md

 from examples.SizeStatistics import SizeStatistics
 ```

-Found in "SizeStatistics" folder, this example shows how to use the library to plot the dynamics of the cell size.
+Found in "SizeStatistics" folder in the github repository, this example shows how to use the library to plot the dynamics of the cell size.

 Using
 ```